 TGm editor: Please channge the paragraphs as follows:

-For non-MLO, if an AP has a Robust Device ID element or Device ID KDE with the Device ID Status field set to 1, indicating Not Recognized, then the AP may also provide in that same Robust Device ID element or Device ID KDE a new device ID and, in a Robust PASN ID element or PASN ID KDE, a new PASN ID, thus establishing a new shared identity state.
-An AP shall set a Device ID Status field to 1 indicating Not Recognized if the AP cannot unequivocally identify the non-AP STA shared identity state.
+(#10)If an AP or an AP MLD has a Device ID element or Device ID KDE with the Device ID Status field set to 1, indicating Not Recognized, then the AP or the AP MLD may also provide in that same Device ID element or Device ID KDE a new device ID and, in a PASN ID element or PASN ID KDE, a new PASN ID, thus establishing a new shared identity state.
+An AP or an AP MLD shall set a Device ID Status field to 1 indicating Not Recognized if the AP or the AP MLD cannot unequivocally identify the non-AP STA or the non-AP MLD shared identity state, respectively.

-For MLO, if an AP MLD has a Robust Device ID element or Device ID KDE with the Device ID Status field set to 1, indicating Not Recognized, then the AP MLD may also provide in that same Robust Device ID element or Device ID KDE a new device ID, thus establishing a new shared identity state.
-An AP MLD shall set a Device ID Status field to 1 indicating Not Recognized if the AP MLD cannot unequivocally identify the non-AP MLD shared identity state.
+(#10)

 P3235L30: transition between MLD and non-MLD